luc-hens/luc-hens.github.io/written-work.md

 # Rules for written work

-(Last revised 15 March 2022)
+(Last revised 21 April 2022)

-Problem sets and short papers are valuable practice in composition: set out your ideas logically; use paragraphs to group your thoughts; write complete sentences.
+Problem sets and short papers (and written examinations) are valuable practice in composition: set out your ideas logically; use paragraphs to group your thoughts; write complete sentences.
 Written work should be concise.
 Explain how you obtained results.
 In problem sets, show your work and briefly explain what you have done and why you have done it.
 Stick to the assignment; there is no need to speculate or make normative statements unless this is explicitly asked.

 Except when explicitly stated otherwise the rules for written work set out below apply to all written work in all my courses.
 They also apply to bachelor and master research papers or theses, and for PhD dissertations promoted by me.
 Read them carefully before starting each assignment.
 Print them and keep them with your course files.